 A Chronological Listing of Events Leading up to the Fall:

-184 AD - Marcus Aurelius, the last of the Good Emperors dies and his son Commodus ascends the throne.
-His death has come to mark the end of the Pax Romana.
-As Nero before him, Emperor Commodus squanders much of the treasury on his own pleasure and leads it into bankruptcy.
+184 AD - Marcus Aurelius, the last of the Good Emperors died and his son Commodus ascended the throne.
+Marcus Arelius’s death came to mark the end of the Pax Romana.
+As Nero before him, Emperor Commodus squandered much of the treasury on his own pleasure and led it into bankruptcy.

-192 AD - Commodus’ troops conspire to assassinate him.
+192 AD - Commodus’s troops conspired to assassinate him.
 He was murdered by his wrestling partner after an unsuccessful poisoning attempt by his mistress, Marcia.
 An emperor long obsessed with gladiatorial displays, cruelty, and luxury, this was not the first attempt on Commodus’s life.
-In 183 AD, an attempt was made at the behest of his sister Lucilla.
+In 183 AD, an attempt had been made at the behest of his sister Lucilla.

 - Increased the number of legions and toured the empire to inspect its defenses.

 - Viewing the Roman Empire as too large for one ruler, Diocletian divided it into two.
 He became co-emperor of the eastern provinces and installed General Maximian as co-emperor of the western provinces.